 The idea for Majnoon began in 2023, shaped by two lovers who brought together different lives and visions.

+Taylor Nepon, is the driving force behind Majnoon’s bar program and its day-to-day heartbeat.
+A Pacific Northwest native and proud Oregon Duck, Taylor has spent the past decade hopping from program to program while helping open five concepts along the way.
 At Majnoon, Taylor has not only designed the cocktails — he has designed the bar itself.
 As the main operator, he built Majnoon’s bar to reflect his vision: a place where hospitality comes first and every detail supports that mission.
 His seasonally driven, internationally influenced cocktails are crafted from scratch, guided by story, and rooted in zero-waste practices.
 Known for his dealer’s choice prowess, Taylor turns the bar into a space of trust and discovery, where guests feel both cared for and surprised.
+For Taylor, bartending has always been about more than what’s in the glass — it’s about creating an atmosphere of connection, warmth, and belonging.
+Outside Majnoon, Taylor can be found running through Discovery Park, tossing back drinks with his friends, or planning the next country he wants to go get lost in.

-Nakisa Dehpanah, is a multidisciplinary designer and artist born in Iran and based in Seattle since 2018.
+Nakisa Dehpanah is a multidisciplinary designer and artist born in Iran and based in Seattle since 2018.
 With a background in architecture and over a decade of experience designing schools, cultural spaces, and community places, she has always seen design as more than function — as a medium for storytelling, connection, and care.

-Her artistic practice extends into performance and sculpture, where she explores themes of displacement, diaspora, and resilience.
-Currently serving as an Exhibition Designer at MOHAI, Nakisa continues her mission to shape environments that hold stories and invite people to live within them.
+She recently began serving as an Exhibits Designer at MOHAI, continuing her mission to shape environments that hold stories and invite people to live within them.

 Majnoon means “madman,” but not mad in the way we know it.
 He was mad with love.
 In Nizami’s 12th-century Persian epic Layli o Majnoon, he is a figure of eternal devotion — a young poet who wandered the desert, whispering the name of his beloved Layli.
 His love was pure, wild, and endless, a longing so deep it became a kind of sacred madness.